mvolkmann/wasm-web-workers/README.md

 2. Using multiple web workers allows work to be done in parallel.

 The use of WASM seems to have no benefit in this example.

+Note that the time to copy the point data from a normal JS array into a `SharedArrayBuffer` is part of "web worker creation", but even considering that time it is still faster.
+This is true even if only a single Web Worker is used, so really reason #1 (avoiding hash lookups) above is the primary benefit.